Einkorn Sandwich Bread

 Baking

 Sift flour over the top of each loaf, grab your bread lame (or standard utility blade if you don’t have one) and deeply score the tops with an “X”.
-Place them into the oven, and reduce the temperature to 475˚ F. If you have the ability to add steam into the oven, do so prior to closing the oven doors.
+Place them into the oven, and reduce the temperature to 475˚ F. Quickly add steam into the oven (see note under the technical table above for one way to do this) and close the oven door.

 Bake the loaves for 35–50 min, rotating halfway into the bake.
 When they are done, the top of the bread should be visibly brown with the edges of the scored portions taking on a deep dark brown color.